 Restarting the database service is hardly ever necessary, and is not the way to resolve database issues.
 The most common cause for questions about database restarts are stuck queries.
 Stuck and long running database queries Stalled queries, or long-running queries can be managed in PhpMyAdmin by selecting the database, then […]

 Cron jobs are used to run scripts on scheduled times on the server.
 Cron jobs are configurable in the control panel.
-If a tech contact is set for the host, any errors or output from the cron jobs will be sent to the tech contacts email.
-Good Tips!
-Run scripts […]
+If a tech contact is set for your Bolts, any errors or output from the cron jobs will be sent to the tech contacts email.
+Good cron tips Run […]

 When you have gained bash$ access to the server you can explore different methods of altering files.
 Two popular methods with linux bash is vim and nano.
 This will open a simple text editor.
 We recommend you test out what you can do with each one. nano .gitignore Nano shorthands […]